CENG501-Projects/CENG501-Spring2022/Project_Tatar/Readme.md

 ## 2.2.
 My interpretation

-@TODO: Explain the parts that were not clearly explained in the original paper and how you interpreted them.
+ Explain the parts that were not clearly explained in the original paper and how you interpreted them.

 Explain the parts that were not clearly explained in the original paper and how you interpreted them.